Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Conclusion

-The conclusion is that there is no relativistically correct definition of mass flow velocity that explains the EM field momentum density as the flow of a relativistic mass density.
-The title question of the paper has a negative answer.
+The title question of this paper has a negative answer.
 When adherence to the strict transformation rules of special relativity is required, electromagnetic field momentum cannot be explained as due to the flow of field energy.